Frequently Asked Questions

 A: People are often surprised to learn that borax, a natural mineral found in many common household products such as hand soaps and toothpastes, is also the active ingredient found in TERRO®liquid and granular ant baits.

 Borax has a low toxicity for people and animals, but ants are another story.
 When ants consume the borax bait, it interferes with their digestive system and gradually kills them.
-This slow kill allows time for the worker ants to consume the bait and head back to the nest to share with the rest of the colony.[back to top]
+This slow kill allows time for the worker ants to consume the bait and head back to the nest to share with the rest of the colony and queen.[back to top]

 A: If you're wondering how to kill ants with borax, a simple solution is liquid baits.
 As ants forage for food, they are drawn to the sweet liquid in TERRO® Liquid Ant Baits.
 They consume the bait and return to the colony to share with the other ants.

 While the active ingredient in the bait will ultimately kill the worker ant, it works slowly enough to allow time for the foraging ants to make several trips to the bait and deliver it back to the rest of the unsuspecting colony.
 Within a few days, you should see a significant decrease in the number of ants visiting the bait.